richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 #### QA Instance

-_Note: Since it is not possible to parameterize the "Connect via integration runtime" reference in Synapse, we must create Linked Services and Integration Datasets for DEV, QA, and PROD environments and then parameterize Pipelines... to achieve this, we will mimic our creation of environmentally-specific Integration Runtimes_
+_Note: Since it is not possible to parameterize the "Connect via integration runtime" reference in Synapse, we must create Linked Services for DEV, QA, and PROD environments... to achieve this, we will mimic our creation of environmentally-specific Integration Runtimes_

 Navigate to the QA instance of Synapse Studio, then Manage >> External Connections >> Linked Services and repeat the process to create a "dbQA" Linked Service.